tofuwen/tofuwen.github.io/_pages/about.md

 B.S. in Computer Science and B.S. in Mathematics
 - 2013.9 - 2015.1, **Beijing Jiaotong University**
 Transferred to University of Illinois at Urbana-Champaign
+- 2007.9 - 2013.5, **The High School Affiliated to Renmin University of China**

 Industry Experiences
 ======